datahub-project/datahub/docs/automations/bigquery-metadata-sync.md

 ### Q: How frequently are changes synced between DataHub and BigQuery?

 A: From DataHub to BigQuery, the sync happens instantly (within a few seconds) when the change occurs in DataHub.

-From BigQuery to DataHub, changes are synced when ingestion occurs, and the frequency depends on how often you run ingestion.
+From BigQuery to DataHub, changes are synced when ingestion occurs, and the frequency depends on your custom ingestion schedule.
+(Visible on the **Integrations** page)

 ### Q: What happens if there's a conflict between DataHub and BigQuery metadata?